Youth Swimming Lessons

 **Employees, eligible family members, and students of Mount St. Mary's University are considered to be members of the "Mount Community" for the purpose of swimming lessons.

 Please submit a completed registration form and your payment (check or credit card only) via campus or U.S. mail or drop off at the ARCC.
 Email and phone registrations will not be accepted.
 Instructions can be found on the registration form.
-Registration for the fall session will close on Friday, Sept.
-12, 2014 at noon.
+Registration for the Winter Session will close on Friday, Jan.
+9 at noon.
 All classes are filled on a first-come, first-served basis.

 Registration Opening Dates